Clicky

 On April 20, 1898, eight women from State Female Normal School (presently Longwood University) came together and established a sisterhood that was part of the Farmville Four, a group of Greek-letter sororities founded between 1898 and 1901.
 Tri Sigma prides itself on being adaptable, strong, and resilient.

-The Tri Sigma sorority life is about getting out of the comfort zone, finding the best versions of yourself and learning to build lifelong friendships anchored on mutual respect.
+The Tri Sigma sorority life is about getting out of your comfort zone, finding the best versions of yourself, and learning to build lifelong friendships anchored on mutual respect.

 Tri Sigma also reiterates the importance of leadership development and personal growth by giving its members some valuable Greek life experience.
 They are also focused on service and philanthropy and are a national partner of March of Dimes, a socio-civic group that aims to serve children in need.